uChip/BubbleDisplay/README.md

 <img src="https://raw.github.com/uChip/BubbleDisplay/master/BubbleDisplay_brd.PNG" alt="PCB" height="326" width="244">
 PCB

-Firmware is developed using the Arduino 1..0.5-r2 IDE and the source files are in Arduino .ino format (and .h or .cpp formats as applicable).
+Firmware is developed using the [Arduino](http://arduino.cc/) 1.0.5-r2 IDE and the source files are in Arduino .ino format (and .h or .cpp formats as applicable).

 ## Distribution License

 You may use this PCB design and firmware however you like but no liability is accepted.

+## Attributions

+The hardware design has roots in the SparkFun [RedBoard](https://www.sparkfun.com/products/11575) design.

+The firmware is based on the slave_receiver.ino example and relies upon the wire library from Arduino, both included as part of the Arduino distribution.
+The SparkFun tutorial [Using the Serial 7-Segment Display](https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display) was reviewed with an eye toward creating a compatible interface, but in the end it was decided to implement a driver library instead.
+Still the tutorial may have influenced this design.

 ## Notes: